spencerdavidii/SQL-Injection-Lab/README.md

 Proved that this was not accidental but a deliberate SQL Injection attack.

 The SQL Injection attack was likely successful because the attacker started with simple tests and then moved to more advanced commands.
 At 08:35:14, they tested by adding a single quote ('), which is a common way to check if a website is vulnerable.
 Later, at 08:37:10 and 08:38:16, they used more complex commands like "OR 1=1" and "UNION SELECT", which are often used to steal data from a database.![SQL Injection finder highlighted union commands](https://github.com/user-attachments/assets/b2071f5c-53cc-4540-b7a9-70d4c2778fe2)
- The server responded with 200 status codes, meaning it processed the request without an error, suggesting that the attack worked.
+"Complex Commands utilized for the SQl injection attack" The server responded with 200 status codes, meaning it processed the request without an error, suggesting that the attack worked.
 However, if the attacker had received an error (like 500 or 403), it would mean the attack failed.
 Since the attacker kept trying different commands, it looks like they were able to get some useful information from the database.
 ![SQL Injection finder highlighted IP address](https://github.com/user-attachments/assets/697e01f9-e108-42f9-9ecf-cd08698522d8)